alejandro-garf/Hephaestus-Webapp/README.md

 - **Firebase Authentication**: Simplifies the process of authenticating users with Google.
 - **Tailwind CSS**: A utility-first CSS framework for quick and efficient styling.

-## Future Development
+## To run
- - **Make Device Details page dybamic with every device id
+- Install Node
- - **Connect with database to display real-time data
+- Install Axios